saiful-70/snapshot-server/README.md

 - You need to create an account to [cloudinary](https://cloudinary.com/) for image uploading.
 - You also need another account to [mongodb atlas](http://mongodb.com/) for creating a cluster or you can install mongodb on your machine.
 - In the project you will see **.env.example** file, rename it to **.env** and edit that file as instructed.
-  Then open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
 - Then run

 ```bash